Updated By Teckwrap Craft On August28, 2024

 Can you use removable vinyl outdoors?
 Yes, but don’t expect it to last for long.
 Removable vinyl, when exposed to different weather conditions outdoors, won’t stick for a long time.
 But if it’s for one-time occasions only, using removable vinyl outdoors is fine.

-Fact #2: Permanent Vinyl and the Sealing Process
+Fact #2: Permanent Vinyl And The Sealing Process

 Most vinyl manufacturers, that includes TeckWrap Craft, do not recommend applying a sealer over permanent vinyl.
-Basically, if you use good-quality vinyl like TeckWrap, you don’t need to use a sealer.
+Basically, if you use good quality vinyl like TeckWrap, you don’t need to use a sealer.
 You’re confident that it will stick even without a sealer.

 Whether you’re using permanent vinyl as a wall decal, for tumblers, or mugs, a sealant won’t be necessary.
 However, if you use glitter vinyl on tumblers, sealing it using epoxy is advisable.
 Why?